The model project aims to give young people the opportunity to have a critical look at conspiracy theories and their underlying narratives.

 These topics include:

 The project thus directly addresses the needs of young people as a target group: the search for value orientation, opportunities for participation and ways of evaluating information.
 The dialogue-oriented and participatory concept of the project ensures a high level of acceptance by the young people involved, also with regard to the jointly developed learning media.
-The central themes of the project (see “Background”) should be understood as proposals and can be changed, adapted or replaced in the process together with the target group.
 Through the creative interaction in the form of producing their own media content and publishing it on the project platform, the young people experience self-efficacy.

 Goals and results

 The topics will be developed together with an interdisciplinary peer group.
 As a result, they will come up with modules that include multimedia and innovative learning materials for the toolkit.
 The toolkit will be offered on a public platform.
 In addition, young adults will be trained as teamers, and teachers and social workers as multipliers.